Writer(s): Jerry Leiber, Mike Stoller (see lyrics here)

 Leiber and Stoller’s score “was perfect” but nothing could match the energetic title song.
 HL Inspired by “Comeback” by Memphis Slim, KL “Jailhouse Rock” sported a tongue-in-cheek nature on par with the Coasters’ material.
 However, Elvis ignored the lyrical jokes, such as the gay-prisoner-themed line about one inmate telling another “You’re the cutest jailbird I ever did see” and “sang it as straight rock & roll.”
 RS500

-As for the dance routine involving dancing convicts in their cells, it was choreographed by Elvis himself, BR making it his only full-fledged example of such work in one of his movies.
-HL It is often cited as an early influence on the development of music video.
-JA
+As for the dance routine involving dancing convicts in their cells, it was choreographed by Elvis himself, FB making it his only full-fledged example of such work in one of his movies.
+HL The dance sequence accompanying “Jailhouse Rock” featured dozens of men dressed as convicts.
+Alex Romero was tasked to choreograph the scene, but because Elvis was “a natural mover,” AH he wasn’t used to how trained dancers moved.
+Romero’s solution was to have Elvis move as he normally would on stage and then Romero worked those moves into the larger routine.
+AH It is often cited as an early influence on the development of music video.
+DJ

-The song was a huge hit, topping the U.S. pop, R&B, and country charts.
-It was the first #1 debut in the UK charts.
+The “hot rocking theme” DT was a huge hit, topping the U.S. pop, R&B, and country charts.
+It was the first #1 debut on the UK charts.
 While common today, it was considered impossible at the time.
 HL It returned to the peak in January 2005 when released to commemorate Presley’s 70th birthday, making it the oldest single top ever top that chart and one of three to top that chart twice.
-The other two, also released posthumously, were Queen’s “Bohemian Rhapsody” and George Harrison’s “My Sweet Lord.”
-SF
+The other two were Queen’s “Bohemian Rhapsody” and George Harrison’s “My Sweet Lord,” SF both of which regained attention because of the deaths of their songwriters.